Nash blowup fails to resolve singularities in dimensions four and higher: Introduction

 It was proposed by J. Nash to resolve singularities by iterating the Nash blowup \cite{Sp90}.
 This question was also previously proposed by J. G. Semple in the 1950's \cite{Se54}.
-There are several partial results giving an affirmative answer for some families of varieties over fields of characteristic zero \cite{Nob75,Reb,EGZ,GoTe14,DuarSurf,DG}.
+As a starting point for the study of this question, A. Nobile proved that the Nash blowup is an isomorphism if and only if the variety is smooth, over fields of characteristic zero \cite{Nob75}.
+This result served as a motivation and several partial results were obtained over the years giving an affirmative answer for some families of varieties over fields of characteristic zero \cite{Nob75,Reb,EGZ,GoTe14,DuarSurf,DG}.

 Possibly inspired by Zariski's method of resolution of surfaces, which consists of normalized point blowing up, G. Gonz\'alez-Sprinberg introduced a variant to Nash's question that consists in iterating the normalized Nash blowup \cite{GS1,GS0}.
 This variant received a lot of attention and significant results were obtained in characteristic zero by G. Gonz\'alez-Sprinberg, H. Hironaka, and M. Spivakovsky, among others \cite{GS1,GS2,Hi83,Sp90,GS3,Ataetal,GrMi12}.